Abhishek8928/devtinder-backend-app/api.md

 - GET /connection // View all connections
 - GET /connection/received // View all received connection requests

-## Browse Router
+## Feed Router
 - GET /feed // View all users on the platform

+- GET
-## Search Router
+## additional Router
-- GET /search?query={searchTerm} // Searches for users based on the provided search term
+- GET /search?search={searchTerm} // Searches for users based on the provided search term